Keurig Leaking From Bottom or Top? 10 Best Fixes To Try Now

 It’s likely early when you are reading this.
 All you want is your morning cup of coffee.
 You turn on your Keurig and start to brew like you always do.
-But something is different… your Keurig machine is leaking coffee or water.
-The leak may be coming from the bottom or up top by the pod holder.
+But something is different… Why is my Keurig leaking?
+You may see your Keurig leaking from bottom or up top by the pod holder.
 Ugh!
 How do you fix this?
 Keep reading to learn about some of the common causes of Keurig leaks and how to fix them.

 - Your Keurig Needs To Be Descaled